tintinrevient/intelligent-agents/project-1/report/README.md

 * Topics are organized in a hierarchy, two topics could be disjoint or have overlaps:

-* A course might be a prerequisite for a course:

 * A student might prefer (not) to take a course by a certain lecturer, or on a certain day, or on a certain topic: